-To be considered for a Graduate Teaching Assistantship in the Department of Communication Studies & Theatre, the department requires a cover letter, resume, and contact information for three references.
+To be considered for a Graduate Teaching Assistantship in the Department of Communication Studies, the department requires a cover letter and resume.
 These documents should be uploaded through the online application system.
-Additionally, the information should also be emailed to the Department Head, Dr. Laurie Haleta, at laurie.haleta@sdstate.edu.

-Graduate students should consult with their advisor before registering for graduate work.
+Graduate students should consult with their advisor before registering for graduate work

-Communication Studies and Journalism (M.S.) - Journalism Specialization
+Communication Studies & Journalism (M.S.) -Journalism Specialization